 Aramis complains about life, calling it dull and coffin-like.

-The chapter ends with the two of enjoy four bottles of wine.
+The chapter ends with the two enjoying four bottles of wine.